andberry/berry-website/content/articles/drupal-component-based-frontend.md

 First of all, **Component-Based is an approach to UI Design and Development**.

 Shortly, your website is no more thinked in terms of pages, but it's designed and implemented as a list of small and reusable blocks (components).

-Your pages become "simply" compositions of these blocks, rearraging them in different order.
+In other words, your pages become "simply" compositions of these blocks, rearraging them in different order.

+Components are not tied to specific page or subpage but should be reused throughout the whole website.

+If you're implementing a theme for a CMS, it's up to decide to use components to just build a "fixed" set of templates or use them to let the client build pages in a flexible sort-of-composer way: you can use Paragraphs in Drupal, Matrix field in Craft CMS or Flexible Content field type of WordPress ACF Pro plugin just to cite a few.

 This is an example list of UI components:
 - hero